fast-ide/fast-ide/README.md

   - https://github.com/denysdovhan/one-gnome-terminal
 ```

-### True colors
+### True color

-If you are using a terminal that does not support _true colors_ perform the following configuration for normal display
+If you are using a terminal that does not support _true color_ perform the following script for normal display

 ```sh
 nvim -c "set notermguicolors" -c "Tmuxline airline" -c "TmuxlineSnapshot! ~/.tmux/line" +q